KingMario/leetcode-typescript/README.md

 1. Open a new TypeScript file.
 2. Type `lc-solution` and press the `tab` key.
 3. The snippet will automatically expand and provide a basic structure for your solution.
+4. Use the `tab` key to navigate and edit the function and parameter names.
+5. After making the above changes, hit `tab` again to move to the first line of the function body.

 Here's what the `lc-solution` snippet looks like: